In this article

 The Police and local authorities can also enter your premises and request to view or copy your records.
 As a number plate supplier you’re obligated to accommodate them.
 They can also inspect your number plates to ensure they meet standards.
 Or take your plates and components away for testing.

-By law your number plates must display certain Details:
+And by law your number plates must display certain Elements:

-- The British Standard number – currently BSAU 145d
+- The British Standard number – currently BSAU 145e

 - Two Letters – indicating where it was first issued